-Next to me was James (not his real name).
-He was quiet, nicely dressed, and his hair was combed and cut to regulation.
-In front of him was Kim Evans, and in front of me was Michelle Robinson, two attractive girls.
+Under the new seating arrangement, I sat next to James (not his real name).
+James was quiet, neatly dressed, and his hair was combed and cut to regulation.
+In front of him was Kim Evans, and in front of me was Michelle Robinson.
+Both Kim and Michelle were attractive.
 Kim was a cheerleader; Michelle was a genius.
-I wasn’t used to sitting beside girls, especially ones of their caliber.
+I wasn’t used to sitting next girls, especially girls of their caliber.

-One day while teaching, Mrs. Seay stepped away from her podium and went to her desk.
+As the school year progressed, we became acquainted with Mrs Seay’s teaching routine which alternated between teaching from the book behind the podium to giving us assigned exercise at the end of a chapter.
+One day Mrs Seay stepped away from her podium and went to her desk.
 With her back turned, I loaded a rubber band with a paper wad and shot it across the room.
 It landed against the back wall with a thud.
 The boys across from me returned fire, filling the air with confetti.

 Mrs Seay turned around to face us, and the class fell silent.